Posterior Conformal Prediction: Randomized versus non-randomized intervals

 \begin{example} Without loss of generality, we assume that the residuals for $X_i>0$ are larger than those for $X_i \leq 0$ with probability 1.
 We also assume that $(X_1,R_1),\dotsc, (X_{n+1},R_{n+1})$ are distinct with probability 1.
 We define a prediction interval with weights only depending on whether $X_i,X_{n+1}>0$ as follows:

 where $w_i = \phi(X_i,X_{n+1})/\sum_{j=1}^{n+1}\phi(X_j,X_{n+1})$ for $\phi(X_{n+1},X_{n+1})=1+c$ and

 where $a,b\in [0,1]$.
-Choosing different values for $a$ and $b$ can make the distance metric in $\phi$ asymmetric, e.g., the KL divergence in our PCP interval.
+Choosing different values for $a$ and $b$ can make the distance metric in $\phi$ asymmetric.
 In \eqref{equ:phi_a_b}, the $X_i$'s with the same sign as $X_{n+1}$ receive greater weight than those with a different sign.
 If $c$ is positive, $X_{n+1}$ itself receives a larger weight than others.
 If $c=-1$, we remove the point mass $\delta_{+\infty}$ in \eqref{equ:hat_c_n}, which defines the interval $\hat C_{n} (X_{n+1})$ solely using the residuals $R_{[n]}$.
 In the proposition below, $\rho = \mathbb P \{X_i > 0\}$ and we omit terms that vanish exponentially as the sample size $n$ increases. \end{example}